 We were formed as a Nevada corporation on October 6, 1997, originally under the name Zurich U.S.A., Inc. On July 10, 2006, we changed our name to Cactus Ventures, Inc. and began pursuing our business of marketing sunglasses.
 The Company encountered numerous problems with various vendors and ceased its operations.
 The Company shifted its efforts to seeking a business combination opportunity with a business entity, and negotiated a merger of a target company into the Company.
 Upon ceasing its operations, the Company was considered a "blank check" or "Shell" company as such term is defined under the Securities Act.
 Upon completing the Share Exchange (as defined below), the Company ceased being considered a "blank check" or "Shell" company and is now a clinical-stage biopharmaceutical company developing certain cancer treatments.

 On April 11, 2013, the change of domicile from the State of Nevada to the State of Delaware and the change of Cactus Ventures, Inc.'s name from Cactus Ventures, Inc. to Actinium Pharmaceuticals, Inc. became effective in accordance with Articles of Merger filed with the State of Nevada and a Certificate of Merger filed with the State of Delaware.
 In connection with the name change we also changed the name of our subsidiary Actinium Pharmaceuticals, Inc. to Actinium Corporation.
-Effective April 18, 2013 our new trading symbol is ATNM.
+Effective April 18, 2013 our new trading symbol became ATNM.
+On September 25, 2013, we merged into our self our subsidiary, Actinium Corporation.